mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

     <b>Exercise</b>: Accessing navigation route data in a component
 </h4>

-In this exercise, you'll learn how to access navigate ruote data in the Detail component.
+In this exercise, you'll learn how to access navigate route data in the Detail component.

 #### Retrieving data from a route variable